 2. which are actually feasible for you right now.

-Then we’ll be in touch regularly to check that things are going to plan, whether that’s by you sending me a nightly email update on how the day went, or with a phone call every couple of days, or with light-touch app or shared-doc check-ins, or some combination.
+Then we’ll be in touch regularly on whatever schedule we’ve agreed, to check that things are going to plan, whether that’s by you sending me a nightly email update on how the day went, or with a phone call every couple of days, or with light-touch app or shared-doc check-ins, or some combination.
+The weekly review—which we might do sometime at your weekend to start your calendar week strong, or at the end of our coaching week to prepare for our next session—is a place where I create a set of questions chosen to help you reflect as valuably as possible on the past week and to plan meaningfully for the week ahead.
+Depending on what we’ve agreed, I may then offer comments and questions on your answers to help you deepen the learning.

-This structure creates momentum and overview for you, it gives you confidence that what you’re doing makes sense and is achievable for you, and it allows you to devote your energy and attention to the everyday changes that need making.
+This structure creates momentum and overview for you and me, it gives us both confidence that what you’re doing makes sense and is achievable for you, and it allows you to devote your energy and attention to the everyday changes that need making, so you can hopefully also enjoy the exhilaration of making them.

-Your 4-week programme will likely include many of the following elements.
+Your initial 4-week program will likely include many of the following elements.

 Getting started: